-- I.B.1.
-The Association was established in the 1990s by a small group of Newport Harbor Yacht Club sailors who promoted the development of a new one design class for less active sailors.
-This group developed design criteria, selected a designer, and arranged for the completion of ten boats.
-To comply with US Sailing and World Sailing requirements, the Class Association is charged with developing Class Rules defining eligibility for one-design racing.
-Today the Class Association is comprised of Owner Members, Skipper Members and Associate Members from a multitude of yacht clubs nationwide. - I.C.
-Nature and Purpose - The Harbor 20 Class Association, Inc. is a California nonprofit mutual benefit I.C.1. corporation (California corporation number 4548118) and the successor of the unincorporated Harbor 20 Class Association.
-Association The is a voluntary Corinthian association.
+- I.C.1.
+The Harbor 20 Class Association, Inc. is a California nonprofit mutual benefit corporation (California corporation number 4548118) and the successor of the unincorporated Harbor 20 Class Association.
+The Association is a voluntary Corinthian association.
 Its purpose is to promote the continued enjoyment of Class Yachts in fair, Corinthian, one-design racing, and in day sailing and other social activities, and to promote friendship among owners and crews.
 The Class Yacht, as used in the Governing Documents, is defined in Section III.
 One design races for Class Yachts are hereinafter referred to as Class Races. - I.C.2.
 The Association shall only engage in activities consistent with its status as a nonprofit mutual benefit corporation under governing California law. - I.C.3.
 The Association shall only engage in non-commercial activities consistent with applying for and maintaining tax-exempt status in California and with the United State Internal Revenue Service.